Ettore Sottsass: Memphis Group

-With the rise of new groups (Global tools, Archizoom, Superstudio, UFO, Zzigurat, 9999) the handmade style appeared suddenly as the new game for experimentation, a lot of these new groups playing in this new/old path to renew creation.
-In October 1980, Sottsass was confronted with two proposals, one from Renzo Brugola, a dear old friend and carpenter, telling him his will "to make something together like in the good old times," and the other one from Mario and Brunella Godani, owners of the Design Gallery Milano, who asked him to create "new furniture" for their gallery.
+With the rise of new groups (Global Tools, Archizoom, Superstudio, UFO, Zzigurat, 9999), the handmade style emerged as a vehicle for experimentation, with many of these groups exploring this approach to renew creation.
+In October 1980, Sottsass received two proposals: one from Renzo Brugola, a longstanding friend and carpenter, expressing his desire "to make something together like in the good old times"; and the other from Mario and Brunella Godani, owners of the Design Gallery Milano, who asked him to create "new furniture" for their gallery.

-Ettore Sottsass founded the Memphis Group in Milan on 11 December 1980, after the Bob Dylan song "Stuck Inside of Mobile with the Memphis Blues Again" played during the group's inaugural meeting.
-The group was active from 1981 to 1988.
-The Memphis group was created in a reaction against the status quo.
-Sottsass centered the group's thinking around "radical, funny, and outrageous"—essentially, disregarding what was considered in "good taste" at that time.
-Art deco, the color palette of Pop Art and Kitsch theme from the 1950s inspired their work.
-Colorful laminate and terrazzo were commonly found in their work and incorporated in floors, tables and lamps.
+Sottsass founded the Memphis Group in Milan on 11 December 1980, after the Bob Dylan song "Stuck Inside of Mobile with the Memphis Blues Again" played during the group's inaugural meeting.
+The group was active from 1981 to 1988 and was created as a reaction against the design status quo.
+Sottsass centred the group's thinking around what he described as "radical, funny, and outrageous", disregarding prevailing notions of "good taste".
+The group drew inspiration from Art Deco, the colour palette of Pop art and kitsch themes of the 1950s.
+Colourful laminate and terrazzo were commonly used in their work, incorporated into floors, tables and lamps.

-Sottsass also designed his own print.
-This was a squiggles print also known as Bacterio print.
-For the print, Sottsass used inspiration from the surface texture and form of a Buddhist temple in Madurai, India, he then abstracted this detail into the squiggles he named Bacterio.
-This pattern was then used on their furniture designs in as veneers and textiles.
+Sottsass also designed his own print, a squiggly pattern known as the Bacterio print.
+He drew inspiration from the surface texture and form of a Buddhist temple in Madurai, India, abstracting this detail into the squiggles he named Bacterio.
+The pattern was then applied to furniture designs as veneers and textiles.

-The Memphis Group was a postmodern, collaborative, architecture and design group founded by Sottsass in Milan Italy.
-The group focused heavily on furniture design with an emphasis on unconventional types.
-The designers became well known for their bright and bold pieces with clashing colors.
-At the time, furniture was solely meant to be functional.
-However, the Memphis Group sought to prove otherwise with their highly decorative pieces.
-They poked fun at everyday pieces and turned them into works of art.
-Many criticized and said it was just a trend that wouldn't last.
-Their unconventional ideas were controversial but have now become widely recognized and appreciated.
-The work continues to be influential throughout the world and can be seen in the Art Institute of Chicago, the Design Museum in London, The Museum of Modern Art in New York and many others.
+The Memphis Group was a postmodern, collaborative architecture and design group based in Milan, Italy.
+The group focused on furniture design with an emphasis on unconventional forms.
+The designers became known for bright, bold pieces with clashing colours, challenging the prevailing view that furniture should be solely functional.
+Their highly decorative pieces reinterpreted everyday objects as works of art.
+Although their unconventional ideas were controversial at the time, the work has become widely recognised and influential.
+Examples can be found in the Art Institute of Chicago, the Design Museum in London, the Museum of Modern Art in New York and elsewhere.